msalihberk/prox-cli/README.md

 prox-cli is a modular command-line application written in Go.
 It combines a small set of useful utilities into a single, easy-to-use tool for developers, pentesters, and researchers who want quick access to common operations directly from the terminal.

 The project is built around a simple command registry, making it straightforward to add new functionality without rewriting the CLI structure.
+This modular design is one of the core strengths of the project, and new commands can be introduced by adding a small command file under the commands directory.

 # ✨ Features